ff6347/hellop5js/README.md

     git push origin master
     git push origin gh-pages

 This is it.
-Point your browser to http://
+Point your browser to http://[YOURUSERNAME].github.io/hellop5js/ (Again make sure to use your username.)

+Awesome.
+You have your first project online.